 Better To Invest In Growth Stocks Over Dividend Stocks For Younger Investors

 Do you know who missed out on great growth stocks like Apple, Netflix, Google, Meta, NVIDIA and more over the last 10-20 years?
 Dividend stock investors.
-For younger investors (<40), I believe it's better to invest mostly in growth stocks over dividend stocks.
+For younger investors (under 40), I believe it's better to invest mostly in growth stocks over dividend stocks.
 With growth stocks, you increase your chances of accumulating more capital quickly.

 You'd rather invest in a company that is providing more capital appreciation while you are working.
 After all, earning dividend income is less important when you have job income.
 Instead, building as big of a financial nut as possible with growth stocks is more important.